-When writing a critical essay for academics smallest mistake can make you risk your grades as well as your reputation.
+When writing a critical essay for academics, the smallest mistake can make you risk your grades and your reputation.
 It is advised by the professionals to always go through examples before drafting any piece of work.

-Going through ana example first will let you decide on the tone and structure to be selected for your critical paper.
+Going through an example will let you decide on the tone and structure to be selected for your critical paper.
 The example of a critical essay provided below will help ypu start writing an essay without any doubts.

 A perfect outline will guarantee a successful and effective essay.
 No matter how near the deadline is, never rush to writing an essay without forming an outline.
 Make sure the critical reading of the original content is done.
 Moreover, carefully divide your information into the introduction, body, and conclusion sections.

 If you think your writing and analyzing skills are not up to the mark, you can always take help from an expert essay writer.